timescale/docs/tutorials/nyc-taxi-geospatial/index.md

 is time-series data, proper analysis requires a purpose-built time-series database, like Timescale.

-In the [beginner NYC taxis tutorial tutorial][beginner-fleet], you looked at constructing queries that looked at how many rides were taken, and when.
+In the [beginner NYC taxis tutorial][beginner-fleet], you looked at constructing queries that looked at how many rides were taken, and when.
 The NYC taxi cab dataset also contains information about where each ride was picked up.
 This is geospatial data, and you can use a PostgreSQL extension called PostGIS